oddgen/oddgen/README.md

 ## How to Build

-1. [Download](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) and install SQL Developer 4.1.x
+1. [Download](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) and install SQL Developer 4.1.3
-2. [Download](https://maven.apache.org/download.cgi) and install Apache Maven 3.1.x
+2. [Download](https://maven.apache.org/download.cgi) and install Apache Maven 3.1.9
+3. [Download](https://git-scm.com/downloads) and install a git command line client
-3. Clone the oddgen repository
+4. Clone the oddgen repository
-4. Open a terminal window in the oddgen root folder and type
+5. Open a terminal window in the oddgen root folder and type

 		cd sqldev

-5. Run maven build by the following command
+6. Run maven build by the following command

 		mvn -Dsqldev.basedir=/Applications/SQLDeveloper4.1.3.app/Contents/Resources/sqldeveloper -DskipTests=true clean package

 	Amend the parameter sqldev.basedir to match the path of your SQL Developer installation.
 This folder is used to reference various Oracle jar files which are not available in public Maven repositories
-6. The resulting file ```oddgen_for_SQLDev_x.x.x-SNAPSHOT.zip``` may be installed within SQL Developer
+7. The resulting file ```oddgen_for_SQLDev_x.x.x-SNAPSHOT.zip``` may be installed within SQL Developer

 ## License